Joao4569/be-centered/README.md

   - Extra large screens, TV: 1201px and more
 - Used Google dev tools for previewing and testing new concepts for media query design as well as UX aspects.
 - Found bug with loading first image to README.md, file path incorrect - **Resolved**, found error in file path.
+- Found bug with the group sessions readme image link - **Resolved** found error in file path.

 ### Validator Testing